Movietone Act:

 Based on the 1909 song by Percy Wenrich, with lyrics by Stanley Murphy.
 The animation surrounds a four-piece band, consisting of a banjo, saxophone, violin, and flute, in which they play "Put on Your Old Grey Bonnet."

 James Stanley introduces the bouncing ball, and solos in most of the first verse.
 Walter Van Brunt solos briefly in the first verse, disguising his voice as an elderly man: "Dear-ie don't be wea-ry, You were al-ways bright and cheer-y, But a tear, dear, dims your eye."
-Murray then sings in a high-pitched voice: "they're tears of glad-ness, Si-las, They're not tears of sad-ness, It is fif-ty years to-day, since we were wed."
+Murray then sings in a high-pitched voice as an elderly lady: "they're tears of glad-ness, Si-las, They're not tears of sad-ness, It is fif-ty years to-day, since we were wed."
 Van Brunt solos again in the first chorus, disguising his voice as he did previously.
 In the second chorus, Murray sings in his regular voice.

 Murray recorded "Put on Your Old Grey Bonnet" in choruses assisting Frederic Potter and Joseph Phillips for Edison in 1909 and 1912 respectively.